BBbb-clou/altitude_dept/README.md

 # altitude_dept
-This code is going to compute the mean altitude of all french departments.
+This code is going to compute the mean altitude of all french departments. hello wold !
+I just add this line locally.

+let do it again